Akkatecture/Documentation/content/docs/further_self_study/tips.md

 **Aggregate Event Members Should Be Primitive**

-Make sure that your event in its serialized form can be deserialized to any primitive type.
-Using complex a type as a member in your aggregate event definition can be problematic, if the complex type changes by mistake or otherwise, it can render your aggregate event useless.
+This is to protect against invariants of domain models, Make sure that your event in its serialized form can be deserialized to any primitive type.
+Using complex (class) a type as a member in your aggregate event definition can be problematic, if the complex type changes by mistake or otherwise, it can render your aggregate event useless.

 For example consider this case: